alephnode/alephnode/src/pages/02-record-graphql/02-record-graphql.md

     output: ../src/generated/
 ```

-The `datamodel.prisma` file is automatically generated during the `prisma init` step, but the model initially created didn't have the proper schema.
+The _datamodel.prisma_ file is automatically generated during the <b>prisma init</b> step, but the model initially created didn't have the proper schema.
 Remove everything from the file and replace it with our record schema:

-datamodel.prisma:
+_datamodel.prisma:_

 ```
  type Artist {